 In this case, to demonstrate this feature, some rows are hidden using display:none,

 which excludes them from the browser's accessibility tree.

 a more common scenario for using aria-rowcount is when not all data is

 In example 3, specified because a total of 6 columns are available, but when

-columns are hidden, fewer than 6 columns are visible to assistive technologies.
+columns are hidden, fewer than 6 columns are visible.